What Is a TPO?

 TPOs are generally granted on an Ex-Parte basis.
 This means that after the Applicant turns in the application for a TPO, the application goes directly to the judge without being served on the other party.
 Only after the TPO is granted does the other party find out about it after being served with a copy of the TPO.
 If the TPO is granted by the Court but not yet served, it is not yet considered to be in force.
 However, after the TPO is served, it is generally valid for thirty (30) days.

 In filing a TPO, if the Applicant wishes the TPO to be valid for a period longer than thirty (30) days, the Applicant must so specify in the Application.
-In Nevada, an Applicant for a TPO may request an extension of the TPO for up to an additional year.
-However, to have the TPO granted for more than thirty (30) days, the Court must hold a Hearing to determine the merit of a TPO.
+In Nevada, an Applicant for a TPO may request a extensions of the TPO for up to two years.
+However, to have the TPO granted for more than thirty (30) days, the Court must hold a Hearing to determine the merits of the TPO.

 In Family Court TPO’s, if an application for a TPO is filed and there is a pending Family Court case, the TPO Court may submit the case to the Judge assigned to the Family Court case.
 In those cases, it is very important that the allegations in the TPO application match those in the Family Court case.